 Today members of the Cornwall Archaeological Society will have received copies of the latest newsletter.
 I didn’t expect to be featured on the front page!

 Below is the text from the newsletter which I wrote after an intensive couple of days research in the Society of Antiquaries library.
-I have many more thoughts and notes on the matter and will write a follow-up post.

 A Reinterpretation of the Rock Art at Boscawen-ûn Stone Circle